Bloons TD 6: Sales

-Bloons TD 6 topped as the top-selling app within the first week of release.
-According to Catherine Harris from Stuff.co.nz, the game Bloons TD 6 consistently reaches among the top-selling paid apps in the world, including the "world's most-bought paid app" in 2018.
+BTD6 topped as the best-selling app within the first week of release.
+It now receives over 10,000 constant players on average for any given moment on Steam, being the largest Bloons game in the franchise by far.
+According to Catherine Harris from Stuff.co.nz, Bloons TD 6 consistently reaches among the top-selling paid apps in the world, including the "world's most-bought paid app" in 2018.
 She argues that the success of this game among other Ninja Kiwi apps has helped shaped the success of New Zealand's gaming industry.
 Dustin Bailey from PCGamesN noted the increased popularity of the Steam version of Bloons TD 6 and the greater appearance of the game on Twitch.
 He attributed further success of the game by both the discounted US$1 price on the Steam version and its nostalgic factor for players who had previously played the older Flash games in the Bloons TD series.

 Kotaku noted that New Zealand's gaming industry revenue surpassed that of Australia's gaming industry in 2019, with one of the main sources being from Bloons TD 6, the others being Path of Exile by Grinding Gear Games and Valleys Between by Little Lost Fox.

 Legacy

 The game regularly receives updates that include constant balance changes and additional content.
+As of October 2025, there have been 51 major updates added to the game.
 Ben "RidiculousHat" Goodman from PC Gamer praises the continuous development of Bloons TD 6, which regularly refines the balance in the game through updates to promote a variety of gameplay.

 The success of the Bloons TD franchise had been given praise by digital investment company Modern Times Group, with special note on Ninja Kiwi's continuous work to "pioneer" the tower defense genre in an economically viable but quality format.